lewisrevely/Goatee/README.md

 # Nextflow Pipeline to Run Non-Model Organism Gene Evolution With CAFE
-This pipeline takes a selection of NCBI refseq IDs (and optionally denovo gneomes), and identifies gene expansions and contractions for each species by running CAFE.
+This pipeline takes a selection of NCBI refseq IDs (and optionally denovo genomes), and identifies gene expansions and contractions for each species by running CAFE.
 This github repository is forked version of the main pipeline: https://github.com/chriswyatt1/Goatee

 ### Important Files to View